SOMETHING ABOUT ME

 In 2013, he has contributed extensively to "Rory Storm - The King of Liverpool", a biography of the great late English singer Rory Storm, written by Alex Schiavi and published by Editor'a Barata Atesanal.

 In 2014, he has written "Wake Me, Shake Me - The Blues Project Day-By-Day", an annotated day-by-day chronology of the legendary New York-based blues rock band The Blues Project.
+In 2016, a fully revised and expanded version is published.

 In 2014, he has contributed extensively to "A Man Called Destruction: The Life and Music of Alex Chilton, From Box Tops to Big Star to Backdoor Man", a biography of the great late American singer Alex Chilton, written by award-winning writer Holly George-Warren and published by Viking Press.